-I teach children from the age of 3, right up to adults aged 80+.
-I’m a registered Wunderkeys Preschool Piano teacher and have extensive experience of teaching all ages and ability levels.
+I teach children from the age of 5, right up to adults aged 80+.
+I have extensive experience of teaching all ages and ability levels, from complete beginners to advanced level players.
 I particularly love teaching beginner adults and showing them what they can achieve with dedication and perseverance.

 I am retired now.
 Is it ever too late to take up piano?

 Definitely not!
 Learning the piano is beneficial in many ways and you are never too old to learn something new.
 The many health and well being benefits of learning an instrument are well documented and include long term cognitive benefits, such as improved memory and concentration levels.
 Adult students can also find it a lot easier to commit their time to their lessons and practise.

 Are parents required to attend lessons with their child?

 I ask that parents of children aged 5 to 6 years of age attend their child’s lessons every week.
 From age 7 and up children can attend lessons alone however there is the expectation that the parents will continue to support and encourage their child with their home practise until at least age 12, and probably well beyond.
 Encouragement from parents is a huge motivator for young students and is an essential requirement for success at the piano.